vladesovc/Spacers-Choice/README.md

 ## Installation
 <a name="installation"></a>
-  You will need to open the main file and within the develop folder, open in the integrated terminal and enter "npm i" in order to run the application.
-Once completed you are good to go.
+  First off you will have to clone my public repo onto your local device and run the application within your terminal.
+You will need to open the index.js file within the develop folder, open in the integrated terminal and enter "npm i" in order to run the application.
+Once completed you are good to go and ready to use the application.

 ## Usage
 <a name="usage"></a>
   Once the above installation steps are complete; you can now begin the application.
 Begin by typing node index.js and the application will present the user with a list of questions in order to help generate a professional logo taking in the user input.
-Once all questions are completed, the generator will display a success message and your personal logo will be automatically placed within the develop folder for viewing and use.
+Once all of the questions are completed, the generator will display a success message and your personal logo will be automatically placed within the develop folder for viewing and use.

 ## Credits
-  References were taken from 10-OOP in class activities, along with help from Google.com  and W3 Schools.
+  References were taken from Chapter "10-OOP" in class activities and all past chapters as well; along with Google.com and W3 Schools.

 ## License